Capital Airlines (UK): History

 At the conclusion of the bankruptcy the Capital Airlines subsidiary of the Brown Group was "technically" solvent being GBP 4,000,000 "in the black" if Brown Group had been able to repay the GBP 12,000,000 it owed to the airline.
 This was not possible as Brown Group had debts in excess of GBP 20,000,000.

 A number of companies looked to acquire Capital but ultimately decided not to go ahead.
 The primary Capital routes were later taken up by Jersey European (Leeds-Belfast City and Leeds-Jersey from 1991); Loganair (Leeds-Glasgow from July 1990) and later Yorkshire European (Leeds-Southampton).
 Its two 146 and six Shorts 360-300 aircraft went on to operate for other airlines.

 The assets of Capital and the Northair subsidiary were acquired by Lambson Aviation for around GBP 700,000.

-Livery

-The body had a white top-half and a red underside.
-Where the colours met, they merged with pin-stripe horizontal stripes increasing/decreasing in thickness.
-The tail was white with large black 'Capital' lettering running down the leading edge.
-Yellow pin-striped horizontal stripes ran down the length of the rudder.
-Where the yellow stripes of the tail met the red of the body they merged in orange.
-(See image).